-What Do The Upcoming EPC Regulation Changes Mean For Landlords?
+What Do The EPC Regulation Changes Mean For Landlords?

-The UK government has proposed new EPC regulations changing the minimum energy efficiency standards from E to C. This could cost landlords £1000s...
+The UK government has confirmed plans to change the minimum energy efficiency standards for rentals from an EPC rating of E to C by 2030.

 Currently, the minimum energy efficiency standard is allowed for a rental is an E rating for your EPC.
 The idea is to improve energy efficiency for all homes around the country, reducing carbon waste and progressing the government’s net-zero targets, as well as reducing the energy costs and overheads for renters.